 Giroscope took over the management of Boulevard Village Hall in 2016 after another local charity decided not to continue the operation.
 We saw this meeting place as a focal point for the historic fishing community of west Hull, and simultaneously have embraced the changing local community.
 We believe that successful communities accept change and encourage diversity: we grew attendance and usage whilst embracing the changes that will continue to ripple through the area and enhance its cultural heritage to come.

 The hall again served as a key Community Hub on Boulevard in west Hull: hosting various classes, private and group meetings as well as a weekly Thursday coffee morning, open to all, where we also provided free to use computers and internet access together with IT support – until April 5th 2018.
 Shortly before this point the R.C.
 Diocese of Middlesbrough, who own the building, had determined they wanted to manage the building themselves and Giroscope’s management was terminated post haste.

-But we will be back!
 The micro galaxy that is Boulevard Village Hall is not a building as such: it is a concept built around, and crucially, aiming to serve, the local community.
-We intend to resurrect the “I came, I saw, and I met with friends” heart of this concept at a new location in the area: at the former St. Matthew’s church on Boulevard – a short hike up the road – as part of our plans for this iconic building.
+In early 2019 we resurrected the “I came, I saw, and I met with friends” heart of this concept at a new location in the area: at the former St. Matthew’s church on Boulevard – a short hike up the road – as part of our plans for this iconic building.